-Overall, we contribute to the extensive academic literature that explores the impact of politicians on financial markets (e.g., Tirtiroglou et al., 2004; Cooper et al., 2010; Dinc and Gupta, 2011; Goodell et al., 2020).
-We focus on the impact of President Trump's statements that have received lots of attention in recent years (Wagner et al., 2018; Fink and Stahl, 2020; Tillmann, 2020; Brans and Scholtens, 2020; Afanasyev et al., 2021; Morales et al., 2021; Gjerstad et al., 2021; Machus et al., 2022) while highlighting in this study the significance of Trump's fake news.
+Overall, we contribute to the extensive academic literature that explores the impact of politicians on financial markets (e.g. Tirtiroglou, Bhabra, and Lel 2004; Cooper, Gulen, and Ovtchinnikov 2010; Dinc and Gupta 2011; Goodell, McGee, and McGroarty 2020).
+We focus on the impact of President Trump's statements that have received lots of attention in recent years (Wagner, Zeckhauser, and Ziegler 2018; Fink and Stahl 2020; Tillmann 2020; Brans and Scholtens 2020; Afanasyev, Fedorova, and Ledyaeva 2021; Morales, Schultz, and Landreville 2021; Gjerstad et al. 2021; Machus, Mestel, and Theissen 2022) while highlighting in this study the significance of Trump's fake news.
 We also contribute to the newly advancing literature on the impact of fake news.
-There has only been very little attention until now on the impact of fake news on financial markets (Clarke et al., 2021; Kogan et al., 2021), and to our knowledge, this is the first study that explores the importance of fake news to financial markets by a key politician.
+There has only been very little attention until now on the impact of fake news on financial markets (Clarke et al. 2021; Kogan, Moskowitz, and Niessner 2021), and to our knowledge, this is the first study that explores the importance of fake news to financial markets by a key politician.
 In comparison to these studies, we explore the relationship between fake news and stock market returns.
 The focus is on the impact of generalized fake news and its influence on changing investors' perceptions of the importance of stale news rather than on the distribution of false news.